fdsayre/fdsayre.github.io/_apar2024/apar2024_service.md

 ### Program Review Faculty Team (2023 - 2024)

-In 2023 - 2024, I was on the Department Program Review Team, the group responsible for planning and overseeing our Program Review.
+In 2023 - 2024, I was on our Program Review Team, the faculty group responsible for planning and overseeing our Program Review.
 My responsibilities included participating in sessions, developing program learning outcomes, and liaising with CELT faculty and the Office of Quality Assurance.
 I contributed by writing and editing sections of the self-study report, focusing on areas like access services, the Makerspace, outreach, and communications.
-Additionally, I engaged with the external review committee multiple times, both in my capacity as a core team member and as department chair.
+Additionally, I met with the external review committee multiple times, in my capacities as a program review team member, department chair, and Makerspace librarian.

-### ULDC Chair and Vice-Chair (2023 - 2024)
+### ULDC Chair (2024 - ongoing) and Vice-Chair (2023 - 2024)

-As the Vice Chair of the University Library Divisional Council (ULDC) from 2023 to 2024 and now the Chair starting in Spring 2024, I have focused on enhancing our council's effectiveness through innovative practices and collaborative initiatives.
-My main contribution has been the introduction of annotated consent agendas, which provide a structured outline of meeting topics along with additional details and relevant documents while also creating more time for meaningful discussions by reducing housekeeping tasks and putting giving more time to discussion items, with the understanding that decision items always come to ULDC first as a discussion item.
+As the Vice Chair of the University Library Divisional Council (ULDC) from 2023 to 2024 and now the Chair starting in Spring 2024, I have focused on enhancing our council's effectiveness and trasparency.
+My main contribution has been the introduction of annotated consent agendas, which provide a structured outline of meeting topics along with additional details and relevant documents and are meant to provide more time for meaningful discussions by reducing housekeeping tasks and putting giving more time to discussion items, with the understanding that decision items always come to ULDC first as a discussion item.

 ### ULDC Decolonization and Indigenization Committee Terms of Reference Working Group - Chair (2023)

-Additionally, I chaired the working group that developed the terms of reference for our ULDC's Indigenization and Decolonization Committee.
+I chaired a working group that developed the terms of reference for ULDC's Indigenization and Decolonization Committee.
 This committee is dedicated to addressing Indigenous matters, including systemic challenges, inequities, and discrimination faced by Indigenous students, staff, and faculty.
 Its mandate includes supporting and honoring the Secwépemc nation, making relevant policy recommendations to the ULDC, raising awareness about Indigenous issues through educational opportunities and events, fostering dialogue about these matters, and supporting Indigenization initiatives across the university.

 The committee operates on a consensus decision-making model, promoting collaboration and shared responsibility without stipulating clauses regarding outcomes in the absence of consensus.
 This approach reinforces our commitment to inclusivity and collective engagement.
 I also advocated for the inclusion of two CUPE staff positions on the committee, ensuring that diverse perspectives are represented in our discussions.